ue bot icon

 Chapter Fourteen – Kennels for Kids

-• A school is where the child is first exposed to a formal organization or meets any adults other than the relatives for the first time.
-It is where one learns about power and who holds it, about the pitfalls as well as the pleasures of relationships, whom to trust and whom to avoid.
+• A school is where the child is first exposed to a formal organization or meets any adults other than relatives for the first time.
+It is where one learns about power and who holds it, about the pitfalls as well as the pleasures of relationships, whom to trust, and whom to avoid.
 There are lessons here about how to succeed and what counts as success.

-• … There are no measures to assess whether, in the long term, schools are achieving what they say they’re trying to do – to produce well-rounded, competent citizens, able to exercise all their talents.
+• … There are no measures to assess whether, in the long term, schools are achieving what they say they’re trying to do – to produce well-rounded, competent citizens able to exercise all their talents.
 As it is, the formal measures only calibrate academic achievement…

 • A well-balanced education… should of course embrace analysis and the acquisition of knowledge.
 But it must also include the exercise of creative skills, the competence to undertake and complete tasks and the ability to cope everyday life, and to do all these things in cooperation with other others…